warrior-cultures-and-training

 Advanced Training: The Soldier as a Specialist

 Even after becoming a full legionary, training never stopped.
 Every soldier was expected to maintain proficiency in at least two or three weapons.
-Besides the gladius and pilum, many legionaries trained with the spatha (a longer sword used by later legions), the plumbata (a lead-weighted throwing dart), and a bow or sling for skirmishing.
+Besides the gladius and pilum, many trained with the spatha (a longer sword used by later legions), the plumbata (a lead-weighted throwing dart), and a bow or sling for skirmishing.
 Training also included:

 - Physical challenges: Running races, wrestling, and swimming in full armor.